vrtmrz/obsidian-livesync/docs/settings.md

 ### 1. Scram!

-#### Lock remote
+#### Lock Server

-Lock remote to prevent synchronization with other devices.
+Lock the remote server to prevent synchronization with other devices.

 #### Emergency restart

-place the flag file to prevent all operation and restart.
+Disables all synchronization and restart.

-### 2. Data-complementary Operations
+### 2. Syncing

 #### Resend